Rabies: Protect Your Family and Pets

 What is rabies?

 Rabies is a deadly viral infection that attacks the central nervous system of mammals.
 Rabies is a significant public health threat, since rabid animals can come into contact with people and their pets.
 People, pets, livestock and wildlife can contract the disease.
 While pets and livestock can be vaccinated against rabies, people exposed to rabies must undergo a costly series of postexposure shots to protect them from the disease.
-In Anne Arundel County in 2013, there were 40 confirmed cases of animal rabies reported -- 10 bats, 27 raccoons, two groundhogs and one cat.
+In Anne Arundel County in 2015, there were 35 confirmed cases of animal rabies reported -- 24 bats, 9 raccoons, one fox and one cat.
+In 2016, there were 15 confirmed cases of animal rabies reported -- three raccoons, ten bats and two cats.

 How is rabies spread?